t-sekai/t-sekai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Tse-Kai Chan, though most people call me Kevin.
-I'm a third-year undergrad and Regents Scholar studying Computer Science at UC San Diego.
-I'm broadly interested in artificial intelligence, robotics, computer graphics, and extended reality.

-I'm advised by Professor [Hao Su](https://cseweb.ucsd.edu/~haosu/) on robotics and reinforcement learning research.
-I'm also working at [Qualcomm Institute](https://qi.ucsd.edu) advised by [Neil Smith](https://qi.ucsd.edu/about/leadership/neil-smith/) on AI x XR applications.
+Hi, I'm Kevin.
+I'm an incoming M.S. student in Computer Sceince at Stanford University.
+Previously, I received my B.S. in Computer Science from UC San Diego, where I was fortunate to be advised by Professor [Hao Su](https://cseweb.ucsd.edu/~haosu/) on robotics and reinforcement learning research and Dr. [Neil Smith](https://qi.ucsd.edu/about/leadership/neil-smith/) at [Qualcomm Institute](https://qi.ucsd.edu) on AI x XR applications.
+I’m broadly interested in embodied AI, generative AI, and virtual simulation.